The Collective

 Sumayyah Zannath

-Sumayyah is a writer, researcher and community organiser.
-Sumayyah joined LION with a desire to learn about and reimagine what care and solidarity can look like between communities and land, particularly in urban cities.
+Sumayyah is a writer, community organiser and creative facilitator.
+Sumayyah is interested in collectively reimagining what care and solidarity can look like between communities and land, particularly in urban environments.
 Sumayyah is also a researcher at Nejma Collective, an abolitionist group centred on Islamic principles.
-Sumayyah is also deeply rooted in food and land justice organising in Tower Hamlets, and is currently working alongside her community to nurture relationships with land and food that are built on reciprocity and care.
-Sumayyah had a strong start with developing our organising structure, organising our Palestine Solidarity work with Jamila, and our recent Winter Solstice Gathering, and is currently working on a podcast series on international solidarity and movement-building.
+She is deeply rooted in food and land justice organising in her community in Tower Hamlets.

 Sam Siva